 - D. Prescribe standards for redistribution of sand and temporary and permanent stabilization measures including the timing of these activities; and - E. Prohibit removal of sand from beach foredune system.
 Before construction can begin, the foredune grading plan must be adopted as an amendment to the comprehensive plan.
 [Policy 12, added by Ord.
 243, May 13, 1986; and amended by Ord.
 277, Aug.
 29, 1990.] - The Nedonna Foredune Grading Plan is adopted by reference and incorporated into the comprehensive plan.
 (This includes the Technical Report, Management Plan, and Grading Plan.)
 [Policy 13, added by Ord.
 243, May 13, 1986.] - 14.
 Rockaway Beach shall protect the groundwater in dune areas from drawdown, which could lead to loss of stabilizing vegetation, loss of water quality, or intrusion of salt water into water supplies, by reviewing all proposed wells to ensure that findings are made to address the above factors.
-Building permits for single family dwellings are exempt from this requirement if appropriate findings are provided at the time of subdivision approval.
+Building permits for single unit dwellings and middle housing are exempt from this requirement if appropriate findings are provided at the time of subdivision approval.
 [Policy 14, added by Ord.
-243, May 13, 1986.]
+243, May 13, 1986; Am. by Ord.
+2025-04, June 11, 2025.]